-Permanence is a recurring theme in poetry.
-Two poems that come to mind are Shakespeare’s ‘Sonnet 18′ and William Wordsworth’s ‘A Slumber Did My Spirit Seal’.
+Permanence and impermanence are a recurring theme in poetry, my favorite two being Shakespeare’s ‘Sonnet 18′ and William Wordsworth’s ‘A Slumber Did My Spirit Seal’.

 At the time, I didn’t think of it as generative art, but I see some parallels now, even though the term “generative” is commonly associated with visual art.